National-Porting-Association/EverBuilder/README.md

 ## Quickstart (CLI)

 1. Ensure Python 3.11+ is installed and on PATH.
-2. Install dependencies used by the builder (if you want to run the web UI):
+2. Install dependencies used by the builder:

 ```powershell
 python -m pip install -r requirements.txt